RedHatInsights/frontend-components/packages/docs/README.md

 To generate MD files from `/packages/components` run `yarn generate:components:docs` in this directory.

+### Watch file changes
+To watch the source files for changes use `yarn generate:watch`.
+This command updates the MD files when any change is made to component source file.

 ## Adding an example

 Add new JS file to `/examples/<component name>/<example-name>.js`.
 The **component name** must be the same as the component MD file.